How to value a business: 7 methods and examples (UK)

 Which valuation method should you use?

-The right valuation method depends on your business type, available data, and why you need the valuation.
-Using multiple methods often gives the most realistic picture.
+Choosing the right valuation method depends on your business type, available data, and reason for the valuation.
+Using multiple methods, including comparable analysis, often gives the most realistic picture.

 Consider these guidelines when matching a method to your business:

-• For asset-heavy businesses (manufacturing, real estate): Use book or liquidation valuation because your value is tied to physical assets
+- Asset-heavy businesses (manufacturing, real estate): use book or liquidation valuation because your value is tied to physical assets

-• For service businesses with steady profits: Use earnings-based valuation to reflect your ability to generate consistent income
+- Service businesses with steady profits: use earnings-based valuation to reflect your ability to generate consistent income

-• For high-growth startups or tech companies: Use times-revenue or discounted cash flow to capture future potential, even without current profits
+- High-growth startups or tech companies: use times-revenue or DCF to capture future potential, even without current profits

 Start by deciding why you need the valuation.
 Selling to a buyer requires different emphasis than securing a bank loan or planning succession.